cesargb/laravel-magiclink/README.md

 composer require cesargb/laravel-magiclink
 ```

-Now add the service provider in config/app.php file:
+If you have Laravel 5.4, you must add the service provider in config/app.php file:

 ```php
 'providers' => [